Transferability of Graph Neural Networks using Graphon and Sampling Theories: Main Results

 We now state our results on the generalization capabilities of GNNs for graphs belonging to the same graphon family.
-Their proofs can be found in \S\ref{sec:GNNdet}, \S\ref{sec:GNNran}, with respect to the order in which the theorems are presented.
+Their proofs can be found in Section~\ref{sec:GNNdet} and Section~\ref{sec:GNNran}, with respect to the order in which the theorems are presented.